 Did the “romance” between Camilla and her Prince end when she married him?
 I’ve always found this to be intriguing.
 No more shady get-togethers or pining away for an illusive love interest.
 All of the pain, along with the fact that they were rejected by the general population.
 By loving someone far away, she was able to keep many of her dreams alive.
 When you finally get your man, it’s normal to feel let down.

-Here is a quote on Venus-Neptune by Sue Tompkins:
+Here is a quote from Sue Tompkins on the Venus-Neptune combination:

 When I first started practicing as an astrologer I was several times caught out by Venus-Neptune clients requesting comparisons between them and their partners.
 “Caught out” in that I entered into their fantasies only to discover, after further, usually very directive questioning, that they were not in fact having a relationship with the object of their desire.
 It could be said they were having a relationship, but only with a fantasy, and certainly without the other person physically participating in it!
 Aspects in Astrology: A Guide to Understanding Planetary Relationships in the Horoscope